 ls command shown above it, the default path of your private key would be:

 And the public key would be found in the same directory, with the suffix

 Depending on your OS, these types of shortcuts may also work:

 For the next section (configuring zcli), you will need to copy your public key and paste it into a command.
 You can copy it by writing it out to the terminal:

 Enable ssh on the Edge Node

 Be prepared to copy the entire output of the “cat” command in the previous section and paste it into the italics text portion of the command below (i.e., paste inside the quotes "...").

 zcli edge-node update <edge-node-name> --config=debug.enable.ssh:"ssh-rsa YOUR_PUBLIC_KEY_HERE_ABC... firstname.lastname@example.org"

-The <edge-node-name> must match the name shown in your ZEDEDA enterprise, for example, the name would be the one circled in red (
+The <edge-node-name> must match the name as shown in your ZEDEDA GUI.

 Test ssh Access